What is Scraps?

 -

-Sample templates#Templates Daily note Utilizes Tera’s standard now() function, date filter, and Scraps’ custom timezone variable. +++ title = "{{ now() | date(timezone=timezone) }}" +++ Arguments by environment variables Using the get_env() function, you can write templates that customize arguments at the time of CLI execution. +++ title = "[Book] {{ get_env(name="TITLE", default="") }}" +++ }}) When execute generate TITLE="Test-Driven Development By Example" COVER="https://m.media-amazon.com/images/I/71I1GcjT-IL._SY522_.jpg" scraps template generate book
+Sample templates#Templates This document provides practical template samples that you can use immediately.
+Each sample includes detailed explanations and complete workflow examples.
+Daily Note Creates a daily note with today’s date as the title.
+This template utilizes Tera’s standard now() function, date filter, and Scraps’ custom timezone variable.
+Template file: /templates/daily_note.md +++ title = "{{ now() | date(timezone=timezone) }}" +++ # Daily Notes ## Today's Tasks - [ ] Usage: scraps template generate daily_note This generates a scrap with the current date as title (e.g., “2024-01-15”).
+Arguments by Environment Variables Using the get_env() function, you can write templates that customize arguments at the time of CLI execution.
+Template file: /templates/book.md +++ title = "[Book] {{ get_env(name="TITLE", default="") }}" +++ }}) Usage: TITLE="Test-Driven Development By Example" COVER="https://m.media-amazon.com/images/I/71I1GcjT-IL._SY522_.jpg" scraps template generate book

 -